 - Maria Khani, Founder and Director, A Country Called Syria

 For well over a century, Arab Americans have been making valuable contributions to virtually every aspect of American society, to include leadership and groundbreaking contributions in medicine, law, business, technology, government, and culture.

-Senate District 29, which Newman represents, has the highest concentration of Arab Americans in the state, in a region called “Little Arabia”.
+Senate District 29, which Newman represents, has the highest concentration of Arab Americans in the state, in a region in Anaheim called “Little Arabia”.
 The State of California boasts the largest population of Arab Americans in the Country, with a population of approximately 800,000.